zzzprojects/learn-orm/tutorials/dapper/environment-setup.md

 <img src="images/setup-5.png" alt="Console Application created">

 You can see a new console application project is created.
-Now to install a Dapper, right-click on the project in the **Solution Explorer** and select **Manage NuGet Packages...**
+Now install a Dapper, right-click on the **Solution Explorer** project, and select **Manage NuGet Packages...**

 <img src="images/setup-6.png" alt="Install Dapper">